n-young/cz/content/engineering/hoppy.md

 Our professor Chris Bull and our classmates using Hoppy:
 ![Hoppy Chris Bull](/img/hoppychrisbull.jpg)

+Thank you for reading!
 If you have specific questions about the design and build process, feel free to reach out.

 *Alice's work.